 Closed Cell and Open Cell Spray Foam Comparison

-Because of its rigidity, strength and low weight, closed cell is often applied to metal roofing to provide structural support and stability.
-Open cell spray foam is a polyurethane foam insulation whose cells are open and porous.
+Because of its rigidity, strength, and low weight, applying closed cell foam to metal roofing provides structural support and stability.
+Open cell spray foam is a polyurethane foam insulation with open and porous cells.
 Although it isn’t as strong as the other, it is highly effective as an alternative to fiberglass batting or blown-in insulation.
-Open cell foam has an outstanding R-value depending on the thickness of the application.
-Some of the more common areas that open cell foam would be used are ceilings and walls of buildings.
+Open-cell foam has an outstanding R-value depending on the thickness of the application.
+Some of the more common areas for installing open cell foam are ceilings and walls of houses, buildings, and barns.

 Closed Cell and Open Cell Spray Foam Cost

-Neither one of these super-insulating foams would ever be accused of being cheap, but on the same hand, they are affordable and have an amazing return on investment or ROI.
+Neither one of these super-insulating foams get accused of being cheap, but on the same hand, they’re affordable and have an amazing return on investment or ROI.
 The average cost for installing closed or open cell foam insulation is completely dependent upon the size and scope of the project.
-We’ve applied spray foam insulation to buildings for as little as $3500 and as high as $125,000.
+We’ve applied spray foam insulation to metal buildings for as little as $3500 and as high as $125,000.
 Every situation is unique, but we always make sure the price you pay is fair and honest.

 Open cell foam has an R-value of 3.8 per inch layer (approx) while closed cell has an R-value of nearly 6.5 per inch.
 Add more layers and get a higher R-value.
-So, now that you know the difference between closed cell and open cell foam, let’s help you plan on replacing your existing insulation today.
-We provide closed cell and open cell spray foam insulation in Alabama, serving customers in Prattville, Montgomery, Auburn, Dothan, Enterprise, Mobile, Gulf Shores, Birmingham, Gadsden, Huntsville and all of the southeastern United States.
+So, now that you know the difference between closed-cell and open cell foam, let’s help you plan on replacing your existing insulation today.
+We provide closed cell and open cell spray foam insulation in Alabama, including Prattville, Montgomery, Auburn, Dothan, Enterprise, Mobile, Gulf Shores, Birmingham, Gadsden, Huntsville, and the surrounding areas.